 Histamine in IBS

-Histamine is an interesting topic in IBS.
+Histamine is an interesting topic in IBS management.
 It appears that in some IBS models, both human and animal, we can see an increase in total mast cells in the gut.
 However, this finding is inconsistent.
-Researchers have also found that those with IBS can ‘degranulate’ more mast cells than healthy controls, and that these mast cells are closer to the nerves in our gut, possibly contributing to an increase in ‘irritating’ the nerve endings.
+Researchers have also found that those with IBS can ‘degranulate’ more mast cells than healthy controls.
+And, that these mast cells are closer to the nerves in our gut.
+Possibly contributing to an increase in ‘irritating’ the nerve endings.

 Another proposed mechanism is that certain individuals with IBS may develop injury to the gut from by-products of microbial fermentation.
-When our gut microbes ferment foods, like FODMAPs, they produce short chain fatty acids – which are important compounds for our health.
-However, it has been hypothesized that the microbiome may lead to excessive fermentation and production of short chain fatty acids, excessively lowering the pH, and triggering the microbes to produce ‘LPS’ – an endotoxin that can be injurious to our gut lining.
-While an interesting hypothesis – this has yet to be explored in humans, and if found, is likely very microbiome-specific.
+When our gut microbes ferment foods, like FODMAPs, they produce short chain fatty acids.
+Which are important compounds for our health.
+However, it has been hypothesized that the microbiome may lead to excessive fermentation and production of short chain fatty acids.
+Thus excessively lowering the pH, and triggering the microbes to produce ‘LPS’.
+An endotoxin that can be injurious to our gut lining.
+While an interesting hypothesis – this has yet to be explored in humans and if found, is likely very microbiome-specific.

-It’s often said, genetics loads the gun, environment pulls the trigger.
+It’s often said, genetics loads the gun, and environment pulls the trigger.
 Environmental triggers are a likely culprit of changes to our immune system.
 They can range from dietary changes, to gut microbiome changes, to things like infections.
-In fact, in animal models, this has been demonstrated with post-infectious IBS.
+In fact, animal models have demonstrated this with post-infectious IBS.

 Researchers have begun to explore this in the IBS population.
-In fact, in one study, researchers looked at over 100 patients with IBS and measured their gut permeability in response to common dietary antigens.
-Remember – antigens aren’t necessarily a bad thing if our immune system handles them properly, they can become a problem if we’ve experienced ‘loss of tolerance’.
+In fact, in one study, researchers looked at over 100 patients with IBS.
+They measured their gut permeability in response to common dietary antigens.
+Remember – antigens aren’t necessarily a bad thing if our immune system handles them properly.
+They can become a problem if we’ve experienced ‘loss of tolerance’.

 Because research is still in its infancy, there is a LONG way to go before we have specific, evidence-based ways to manage inappropriate immune system reactions.